 - 1. The non-associated Mohr-Coulomb model may be used with 2D and 3D continuum elements, 2D and 3D explicit dynamics elements, solid composite elements and semiloof or thick shells. - 2.
 The non-symmetric solver (Option 64) is automatically switched on when using the non-associated Mohr-Coulomb model. - 3.
-A system parameter may also be modified when using the non-associated Mohr-Coulomb model.
+PROFILE SETs can be used to define a spatial variation of a property in 2D and 3D two phase and continuum elements.. - A system parameter may also be modified when using the non-associated Mohr-Coulomb model.